ji-podhead/protobuffctl/README.md

     style Daemon fill:#f9d71c,stroke:#333,stroke-width:2px
     style API fill:#f9d71c,stroke:#333,stroke-width:2px
 ```

-# Update
+### Update
-- fast saving and loading, but also added a daemon to keep the mainObject alive including the registry
+- **Fast Saving and Loading**: Added a daemon to keep the main object alive, including the registry.
-- protobuffregistry+creation is working fine
-- added:export the registry to json **[see example json](https://github.com/ji-podhead/protobuffctl/blob/main/protobuffctl.json)**
+- **Protobuff Registry**: Protobuff registry and creation are working fine.
-- all components are getting stored and can get reproduced
+- **Export to JSON**: All components are stored and can be reproduced.
+[See example JSON](https://github.com/ji-podhead/protobuffctl/blob/main/protobuffctl.json).
-- create new services, types, enums via cli command by coping from the registry or via command
+- **New Services, Types, Enums**: Create new services, types, enums via CLI command by copying from the registry or via command.
-- proto files are edited trough api rather than trough texteditor => related protobufffiles will automatically get compiled to their target folders using <a href="https://github.com/ji-podhead/protoc-helper">protoc-helper repo</a>
+- **automated Proto-gen**:  Related protobuf files will automatically get compiled to their target folders using the [protoc-helper repo](https://github.com/ji-podhead/protoc-helper).

+### TODO
-> **files and object cant be redundant***, however if failures arise due to the user, or missing drives, the config/save-file can get damaged which can lead to weird behaviour when automated processes are using the faulty objects, so i decided to add a health-state field for each object. **unhealthy files will be ignored** and not further processed, but also the main statehandler wont delete that file, if it may become usuable again later.
+> **files and object cant be redundant**, however if failures arise due to the user, or missing drives, the config/save-file can get damaged which can lead to weird behaviour when automated processes are using the faulty objects, so i decided to add a health-state field for each object. **unhealthy files will be ignored and not further be processed**, but also the main statehandler wont delete that file, if it may become usuable again later.

-> **add health_state field**

-> **add health check**
+- **Health State Field**: Add a health-state field for each object to handle failures and misconfigurations.
+Unhealthy files will be ignored and not further processed.
+- **Health Check**: Add a health check to ensure the integrity of the objects.

-> **add a merge function for the user** if he had misconfigurations but wants to copy the fields back over to a healthy file
+- **Merge Function**: Add a merge function for the user to copy fields back over to a healthy file if there were misconfigurations.
+- **Component Creator**: Edited through the API rather than through a text editor.

 # Protobuffctl CLI Documentation
 Protobuffctl has a command-line interface (CLI) tool designed to manage components and watchers for a project,   possibly related to Protocol Buffers (protobuf).
 This documentation provides an overview of the available commands and their usage. `The the export module functions do exactly the same`
 ## Commands